jborchma/qtrade/README.md

 ## Usage

+For an overview of the package API, please take a look at the [docs](https://jborchma.github.io/qtrade/).
 The main class of the package is called `Questrade` and houses most of the functionality provided by the package.
 Below are a few examples for possible use cases.

 ### Token management